Horizontal-org/Tella-website/docs/FAQ.md

 Currently Tella is available in:
 <TellaLanguages/>

-Read more about Language Accesibility in Tella [here](/accessibility).
+Read more about Language accessibility in Tella [here](/accessibility).

 ### Does Tella work on tablets? {#does-tella-work-on-tablets}